grafana/pyroscope/README.md

 * Minimal CPU overhead
 * Efficient compression, low disk space requirements
 * Can handle high-cardinality tags/labels
+* Calculate the performance "diff" between various tags/labels and time periods
 * Can store years of profiling data from multiple applications
-* Calculate the performance "diff" between various tags/labels and time periods
 * Advanced analysis UI

 ## Add Pyroscope Server locally in 2 steps:

-Pyroscope supports all major architectures and is very easy to install. for example here is how you install on a mac:
+Pyroscope supports all major architectures and is very easy to install.
+For example, here is how you install on a mac:
 ```shell
 # install pyroscope
 brew install pyroscope-io/brew/pyroscope